Custom fields values are lost when changing the project on issue update

 However, in the case of "For all projects" OFF, it disappears from the screen.
 This is the expected behavior.

-#9 Updated by Daniel Felix almost 5 years ago
+#9 Updated by Daniel Felix about 5 years ago

 - Affected version (unused) changed from 1.4.4 to 2.3.1